-H1 MATHS TUITION
+H1 MATH TUITION

-INTRODUCTION TO H1 MATHS
+INTRODUCTION TO H1 MATH

 The applications of mathematics extend beyond the sciences and engineering domains.
 A basic understanding of mathematics and statistics, and the ability to think mathematically and statistically are essential for an educated and informed citizenry.
 For example, social scientists use mathematics to analyse data, support decision making, model behaviour, and study social phenomena.